sumup-oss/circuit-ui/packages/create-sumup-next-app/README.md

 ### Firing up the tools

 Run `yarn dev` to start the development build.
 The app should automatically open in your browser.
-Changes you make to `src/App.js` should be visible on the page almost immediately.
+Changes you make to `pages/index.js` should be visible on the page almost immediately.

-To create a production build of your app, run `yarn build`. `Next.js` will create an optimized production build of your application inside the `build` folder of your project.
+To create a production build of your app, run `yarn build`. `Next.js` will create an optimized production build of your application inside the `.next/` folder of your project.
 It will also provide you with additional details on what to do with them.

 ### Adding a new component